joshanator/franchise-spicer/README.md

 python3 build_executable.py
 ```

-4. The executable will be created in the `dist` directory
+4. The executable will be created in the `builds/{version}/{platform}/` directory
+5. A ZIP archive will also be created for easy distribution

+The build script creates executables for all platforms, generating build instructions for platforms other than your current one.
+To create a complete distribution, run the script on Windows, macOS, and Linux systems.

 #### Notes for macOS Users:
 - You may need to give the app permission to run by right-clicking and selecting "Open"